|IVAN THIRION, BARITONE|

 Born in Belgium in 1990, the young baritone was accepted into the Royal Conservatory in Brussels at the age of 17, where he studied under the Belgian baritone Marcel Vanaud.
 After completing a Bachelor degree in Brussels, he joined the Geneva University of Music where he obtained his Master with Professor Gilles Cachemaille.

-He made his operatic debut at the Royal Opera House of Wallonie/Liège as Papageno in Mozart's Magic Flute, its success led to various reinvitations (Ogre in Auber's La Forêt Bleue, Gazella in Lucrezia Borgia, Tomaso in Un Ballo in Maschera, Marcello in La Bohème).
-Also in recent years Ivan Thirion appeared in Liège: as Enrico in Lucia di Lammermoor (next to Annick Massis in the title role and Celso Albelo), as Lord Cecil (Maria Stuarda) and Don Carlo di Vargas (La Forza del Destino/cover).
+He made his operatic debut at the Royal Opera House of Wallonie/Liège as Papageno in Mozart's Die Zauberflöte, its success led to various reinvitations : Ogre in Auber's La Forêt Bleue, Gazella in Lucrezia Borgia, Tomaso in Un Ballo in Maschera, Marcello in La Bohème.
+But also in recent years the artist appeared in Liège as Enrico in Lucia di Lammermoor - next to Annick Massis in the title role and Celso Albelo -, as Lord Cecil in Maria Stuarda and Don Carlo di Vargas in La Forza del Destino (as cover).

-with participations this Autumn 2020 in a concert version of Mozart's Nozze di Figaro as Il Conte Almaviva with the Royal Philharmonic Orchestra of Liège led by Gergely Madaras and in another new production of Berlioz' Béatrice et Bénédict (again as Somarone) but these time stage directed by Damiano Michieletto and led by Daniele Rustioni at the Opera house of Lyon.
-Further on this season the artist will appear as Don Fernando in excerpts of Beethoven's Fidelio and as Albert in Massenet's Werther, both at Flanders Opera.
-And to end this weird season off in style he will sing under Sir Simon Rattle's baton the role of Steuermann in Tristan und Isolde at the Aix-en-Provence Festival (2021).
+Only few productions were saved since the corona virus outbreak : a concert version of Mozart's Nozze di Figaro (Il Conte Almaviva) with the Royal Philharmonic Orchestra of Liège led by Gergely Madaras and a new production of Berlioz' Béatrice et Bénédict (Somarone) directed by Damiano Michieletto and led by Daniele Rustioni at the Opera house of Lyon.
+Further on, he embarked at Flanders Opera to sing Don Fernando in excerpts of Beethoven's Fidelio, made successful his debut as Roderick Usher in The House of Usher (Debussy/Van Parys) and Albert in Massenet's Werther.
+To finish the weird season 2020-2021 in style, the artist participated in Tristan und Isolde (Steuermann) under Sir Simon Rattle's baton at the Aix-en-Provence Festival (2021).

 In concert he embarked on a tour (including performances in main halls in Ghent, Leuven, Brussels and Versailles) with tenor Renoud Van Mechelen and his Ensemble A notte temporis proposing under the title "Un Noël français" a programme entirely dedicated to Marc-Antoine Charpentier.
 Further more he was offered a Residence at the renowned Festival of Aix-en-Provence where he deepened the Lied repertoire and distinguished himself in a series of recitals (2018).
 He also appeared in the solo baritone part in Brahms' "Ein deutsches Requiem" at the Opera house of Montpellier.